abhiramasonny/Challenges/README.md

   - **NurelNetworks:** This subdirectory contains neural network implementations.
     - `AdvancedNetwork.py`: Implementation of an advanced neural network.
     - `MathBasedNuralNetwork.py`: Implementation of a math-based neural network.
-    - `data.csv`: Dummy data for network training.
+    - `data.csv`: random data for network training.

 - **Challenges Written in C:** This directory contains C programs for various programming challenges.
   - **Dynamic Programming:**